zwets/taxo/README.md

 * Prerequisites

   Taxo requires the `sqlite3` and `awk` programs.
-These are likely already present on your system, or else easily installable.
+These are often already present on your system, or else easily installable.
 On Debian/Ubuntu:

       sudo apt-get install sqlite3 awk